julianlam/feps/fep/8b32/fep-8b32.md

 The resulting proof is added to the original JSON object under the key `proof`.

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs][DI-Proofs].
-The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof][DI-DataIntegrityProof].
+The proof type MUST be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof][DI-DataIntegrityProof].
 The value of `proofPurpose` attribute MUST be `assertionMethod`.

 The value of the `verificationMethod` attribute of the proof can be an HTTP(S) URI or a [DID URL][DID-URL].